Requirements and Benefits

 - Superior knowledge of the market and market needs

-- Public awareness marketing campaign regarding the importance and significance of the RFG® designation
+- Public awareness marketing campaign regarding the importance and significance of successfully completing the RFG program

 Year 2 and later:

-Requirements for continued active RFG® certification, and association membership:
+Requirements for continued mastery of the RFG education, and association membership: